gajus/waitehr/README.md

 `waitehr` (wait [for] expected HTTP response) is a CLI program that waits for HTTP response and retries request until the expected response is received.

+## Motivation

+We needed a reliable utility for checking when a deployment goes live in a CI/CD pipeline.

 ## Install

 ```bash